chandlerh7/VSCode/homework-1/readme.md

 ### Markdown & Documentation

 Brief description of understanding.
 Use any combination of markdown techniques.
 Should be more than 2 sentences.

+After reviewing the markdown basics, I now understand what are markdown is and why it is important.
+A markdown is a lightweight markup language that is designed to format plain text which can be easily converted to HTML.
+Markdowns are comprised of simple symbols and characters such as headers, italics, bold, lists, etc which can be easy for the person coding to remember.